benbaptist/minecraft-wrapper/documentation/player.rst

 -  getClient(self)

         Returns the player client context.
-Use at your own risk - items in client are generally private or subject to change (you are working with an undefined API!)... what works in this wrapper version may not work in the next.
+Somewhat deprecated since the player object contains client as `player.client`  Retained for older plugins which still use it.
+        TODO - Deprecate by wrapper version 1.5 final.

-        :returns: player client object (and possibly sets self.client to the matching client).
+        :returns: player client object.